drfloob/literate-garbanzo/README.md

 The two most likely bottlenecks are venturi and flinkCC, since they perform the most processing on the most data, and this task is primarily CPU-bound.
-Both components are both horizontally scalable (via Kafka consumer groups and Flink parallelism, respectively).
+Both components are horizontally scalable (via Kafka consumer groups and Flink parallelism, respectively).
 I've been very impressed with both technologies, and I look forward to watching (and helping) Flink mature.